rocklan/Rocklan.SwaggerGen.Callbacks/README.md

 ## Display enum names instead of integers

-There is a problem with the simple example above.
+There is a small problem with the simple example above.
 When viewing the subscribe POST method in swagger, only a dropdown with numbers are available for the
 Webhook Event Type.
 It would be much easier to use and understand if it was an array of strings.
 If you would like to do this you can do the following:

 ```csharp